Robinator9002/ModelAssetLoader/README.md

     [x] Complete a full UI/CSS cleanup for a polished, professional feel.

-    [x] Add an Download Sidebar, replacing the old Toasts, for better visibility and workflow
+    [x] Add an Download Sidebar, replacing the old Toasts, for better visibility and workflow.

 [ ] Phase 2: Environment Management